alexrp/oninaki-reincarnation/README.md

 If everything worked out, you should now be attached to the game.
 (If something is not working, try running dnSpy as administrator.)

+## Funding

+I work on open source software projects such as this one in my spare time, and make them available free of charge under permissive licenses.
+If you like my work and would like to support me, you might consider [sponsoring me](https://github.com/sponsors/alexrp).
+Please only donate if you want to and have the means to do so; I want to be very clear that all open source software I write will always be available for free and you should not feel obligated to donate or pay for it in any way.